jeseias/node-challenge/README.md

 ## MongoDB Setup

-create a `.config.env` file at the root of the application and the following variables
+- create a `.config.env` file at the root of the application and the following variables.
+- ensure **mongod** is running in the background.
+So the **server** can connect to database.

 ```env
 DATABASE_URL=mongodb://127.0.0.1:27017/fuerza-node-challenge